korhansevinc/OptiVim-o/README.md

     Improves contrast and brightness using histogram equalization and adaptive machine-learned filters based on content.

 ---

+## Models, Folders and Files
+For additional info, sprint logs and pages , whole project code in a zip file (including models), logo's, and final project report can be found at : https://drive.google.com/drive/folders/12Td4a5IuKAMbDdW-hPabQqFt4NuL2vW4?usp=drive_link

 ## Contact
 For any additional information or inquiries, please contact us via email: **ksevinc@etu.edu.tr**